-- Select the Policies menu and click on your policy. - 2.
+- Select the Security > Policies menu and click on your policy. - 2.
 Select a rule set. - 3.
 Click on the Application > Code execution tab. - 4.
 If you are in read-only mode, click on Edit in the upper banner. - 5.
-Click on Add a rule (Code execution).
-A new row appears. - 6.
-Click on + in the area on the left to show the window where IDs of restricted access executable or DLL files are created. - 7.
-Enter the ID name. - Enter a path, an extension or name of an executable or DLL file.
-The generic characters "?" and "\" are allowed in this field. - 9.
-Choose the type of volume on which the file or DLL is located. - 10.
-You can specify the Windows account that owns the files in advanced settings, provided that these files are located on a local volume.
+Click on Add > Rule (Code execution).
+A new line is displayed. - 6.
+Click on the area on the left to show the window where IDs of restricted access executable or DLL files are created. - And/or - - Click on the zith icon to display the window for creating the ID of the executable file(s) or DLL(s) you wish to exclude from access control. - 7.
+Enter the ID name. - 8.
+Enter a path, an extension or name of an executable or DLL file.
+The generic characters "?" and "" are allowed in this field. - 9.
+Choose the type of volume on which the file or DLL is located.

+- 10. You can specify the Windows account that owns the files in advanced settings, provided that these files are located on a local volume.
 You can also manually enter a Security ID (SID) to indicate a personal Windows account.
 This option makes it possible to allow or prevent the execution of files or DLLs hosted on certain accounts. - 11.
 You can also specify an alternate data stream.
 A file's alternate data stream contains metadata and makes it possible to find out the origin of the file.
 For example, by specifying the alternate data stream "zone.identifier", rules can be created for files originating from the Internet.
 The alternate data stream can also be an attack vector by harboring malicious code.
-The generic characters "?" and "\" are allowed in this field. - 12.
+The generic characters "?" and "" are allowed in this field. - 12.
 Click on OK to close the ID creation window.
 Scroll over the name of the ID to see a summary of the settings.